bark-simulator/bark/docs/source/world.md

 }.
 ```

-The [MapInterface](map_interface.md) contains the map, functionalities for routing and simplified structures for the agents to plan in.
+The [MapInterface](map_interface.md) contains the map, functionalities for routing, and simplified structures for the agents to plan in.
 The `AgentMap` contains all agents of the simulation and the `ObjectMap` all static objects.
 Finally, the `World` class also contains the simulation world time `world_time_`.